Michelle Obama's Take On 'Lean In'? 'That &#%! Doesn't Work'

 "So oftentimes it's not equal.
 And you feel a bit resentful about it.
 And so then it's time to go to marriage counseling," she added, to delighted laughter from the audience.

-Obama's mention of 'lean in' was a reference to Facebook's chief operating officer Sheryl Sandberg's mantra and 2013 book that called on women to be more assertive in the workplace.
+Obama's mention of "lean in" was a reference to Facebook's Chief Operating Officer Sheryl Sandberg's mantra and 2013 book that called on women to be more assertive in the workplace.
 Sandberg has been under scrutiny following a New York Times report last month that she had played an active role in a campaign to discredit Facebook's critics.

 On Twitter, some took offense to Obama's use of a curse word.